 The Graphql endpoint for the API is accessible only to authorised users.
 Although it is required from a security perspective, it makes testing the API through Insomnia a little tedious.
 What if we could automatically insert the bearer token every time we made a request using Insomnia?

-Let’s start by creating a new environment.
-Although not entirely necessary, it makes authenticating on different environments easy.
-Note: You can give the environment better names such as Dev, Staging, Production etc
+Let's start by creating a new environment.
+Although not entirely necessary, it makes authenticating in different environments easy.
+Note: You can give the environment better names such as Dev, Staging, Production etc.

 - email: The email used to login